 - Wash or sanitize hands before and after soccer play

-- Recommended to bring and use personal hand sanitizer at practices and games, especially before water breaks
+- Must bring and use personal hand sanitizer at practices and games, especially before water breaks

 - Do not touch or share other teammates' equipment (balls, practice pinnie, etc)